-- only one reviewer can be from the same university as authors
+- only one reviewer can be from the same university as the authors

 - reviewers should be not from the same country

-- reviewers must be a professional from research study field
+- reviewers must be a professional from the research study field

-- reviewers can not be a co-author in submitted research study
+- reviewers can not be a co-authors in the submitted research study

-The cover mail should be include the corresponding first author full address and telephone numbers and should be in an e-mail message sent to the Editor, with the file, whose name should begin with the first author’s surname, as an attachment.
+The cover mail should include the corresponding first author’s full address and telephone numbers and should be in an e-mail message sent to the Editor, with the file, whose name should begin with the first author’s surname, as an attachment.